 #4 – Customers/Potential Customers

-The Balance Sheet of an Automobile parts manufacturing company, which is parts supplier to a Car Manufacturer is very critical.
-Because a Car Manufacturer would like to establish a relationship with a Company which is financially strong and stable.
-A Car Manufacturer would not like to face the risk of its suppliers stopping the operations and so the supply of parts to Car Manufacturer, which ultimately affects the operation of Car Manufacturer.
-Therefore, in such situation, the Car Manufacturer will do its own analysis of the Company’s existing debt, current liquidity situation and fund availability to support future growth to establish the financial soundness of the Company.
+The Balance Sheet of an Automotive parts manufacturing company, which is a parts supplier to a Car Manufacturer, is very critical.
+Because a Car Manufacturer would like to establish a relationship with a company that is financially strong and stable.
+A Car Manufacturer would not like to face the risk of its suppliers stopping the operations and so the supply of parts to the Car Manufacturer, which ultimately affects the operation of the Car Manufacturer.
+Therefore, in such a situation, the Car Manufacturer will do its own analysis of the Company’s existing debt, current liquidity situation and fund availability to support future growth to establish the financial soundness of the Company.

 #5 – Raw Material Suppliers/Creditors

 The Balance Sheet of the Company helps Suppliers/Creditors to understand the financial strength of the Company.
-A Company with relatively stronger financials enjoy better trust/comfort /terms from its creditors.
+A Company with relatively stronger financials enjoys better trust/comfort /terms from its creditors.

 #6 – Government Agencies/Banking Regulators/Stock Market Regulators